rednelt/time-on-fire/README.md

 # time-on-fire
-A simple activity tracker written in Python for Windows 10.
+A simple screen time tracker written in Python for Windows 10.

 ### Why?
-There are time trackers already.
+There are trackers for Windows already.
-I didn\'t find a **simple** time tracker for Windows.
+I didn\'t find a **simple** screen time tracker for Windows.
 A lot of them are for teams/are paid/have a lot of features that I didn\'t need (like tracking time spent on projects, graphs, analytics, goals, grouping activities and so forth).
 Most of the time I just needed to check what I was doing today, or to see the average screen time of my apps this week.
 For these simple tasks, `time-on-fire` is much better suited, allowing me to do them in a single keystroke: `tof report` and `tof report 2022-07-10:2022-07-16 -m avg` respectively.
 It\'s deliberately crude and simple, containing only 3 commands (only one of which takes an argument and an option).
 If you want a GUI and more advanced features, check out [ActivityWatch](https://activitywatch.net/ "ActivityWatch").
 It\'s crossplatform, free and open source.

 ## Quickstart